iidanL/VisionAntiDetectBrowserDocs/03_profiles/get-new-fingerprint.md

 # Get New Fingerprint

-Generate a new fingerprint configuration for a profile.
+Generate a new fingerprint configuration to use when creating or updating a profile.

 ## Endpoint